Bipan Chandra: Early life and education

 Chandra was born in Kangra in Punjab, British India (now in Himachal Pradesh).
-As used to be the case in old Punjab, his early education was in Urdu, he was best at home in his early years with an Urdu novel by his side.
 He graduated from Forman Christian College, Lahore in 1946 after which the Partition forced him to leave.
-Thereafter he went to the United States where he studied at the Stanford University, California, United States, to complete his graduation and post-graduation.
-He established contact with Communists there, and, caught in the net cast under Senator McCarthy’s anti-Communist crusade, he was deported to India.
-Back in Delhi in the early 1950s, Bipan Chandra was appointed lecturer in history at the Hindu College, Delhi.
-Later he completed his Ph.D. from Delhi University in 1963.
+Thereafter, he went to the United States where he studied at the Stanford University, California.
+He established relationships with Communists in the United States; later, he was forced to leave the country as the anti-Communist crusade of Joseph McCarthy hit a fever pitch.
+Back in Delhi in the early 1950s, Bipan Chandra was appointed lecturer in history at Hindu College, Delhi.
+He would go on to complete his PhD from Delhi University in 1959.

 Career

-Chandra taught for many years as lecturer and then as reader at Hindu College, Delhi.
-He became professor of History at Jawaharlal Nehru University, New Delhi, soon after the university was founded and after retirement was appointed as an emeritus professor there.
-He founded the journal Enquiry and was a member of its editorial board for a long time.
+Chandra taught for many years as lecturer and then as reader at Hindu College.
+He moved to Jawaharlal Nehru University when it was established in 1969, and established the Centre for Historical Studies, alongside colleagues including Romila Thapar, Sarvepalli Gopal, and Satish Chandra.

+He founded the journal Enquiry with his colleague Randhir Singh at Delhi University.

-Chandra was a sectional president and then the general president of the Indian History Congress in 1985.
-He was chairperson of the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
+Chandra was a sectional president and then the general president of the Indian History Congress at Amritsar in 1985.
 He became a member of the University Grants Commission in 1993.
 He was the chairman of the National Book Trust, New Delhi from 2004 to 2012.
 As Chairman of National Book Trust, India, he started many new series such as Popular Social Science, Autobiography, Afro-Asian Countries series, Indian Diaspora Studies etc.

-In his retirement years he was appointed as a national research professor in 2007.
+The Government of India conferred the Padma Bhushan on Chandra in 2010 for his distinct contribution in the fields of literature and education.